 Try to include at least one of the following each day:

 Many studies suggest that omega-3 fats have multiple beneficial effects on heart health.
 Having plenty in your diet may reduce the risk of heart rate problems (arrhythmia), heart attacks, ischaemic heart disease and other cardiovascular diseases by altering the cell membrane of heart cells.

 There are also studies to suggest that diets high in omega-3 can reduce the risk of developing fatty plaques (atherosclerosis) on the inside of blood vessels, which increases the risk of heart attack, stroke, blood clots and high blood pressure.
-Whilst these results are promising, more research is needed to be sure of the effect of omega-3 on the cardiovascular system.
+Whilst these results are promising, more research is needed.

 Many diseases have an inflammatory aspect including rheumatoid arthritis, asthma, irritable bowel syndrome, Crohn’s disease, ulcerative colitis, atherosclerosis, obesity and autoimmune disease.

 Chemical messengers in the body called cytokines tell the body that it needs to mount an inflammatory response.
 This is usually in response to bacteria, viruses or injury, but sometimes there is no obvious cause – such as in the case of many autoimmune diseases.